hoppscotch/helm-charts/charts/she/README.md

 ## URLs Configuration

-Update the URLs for main, backend, admin and related urls in the `values.yaml`:
+Update the URLs for mainHost, backendHost, adminHost and related urls in the `values.yaml`:

 ```yaml
   urls: